 I smiled and said - nothing!

-This simple question left me thinking - isn't it true that once we get addicted to something we always need a substitute for that ?
-It takes a lot to quit any addiction but It is really difficult to overcome an addiction for nothing.
-If something, good or bad, becomes part of our lives... quitting it will definitely create an empty space.
-Bigger the addiction, more the emptiness.
+This simple question left me thinking - isn't it true that once we get addicted to something, we always need a substitute for that?
+It takes a lot to quit any addiction, but It is challenging to overcome addiction without a replacement.
+If something, good or bad, becomes part of our lives... leaving it will definitely create an empty space.
+More significant, the addiction, more the emptiness.
 That is why quitting smoking without any aid is rare.
-My friend recently quit smoking with a really impressive effort.
-Later, he told me, whenever he felt the urge...
+My friend recently quit smoking with an impressive effort.
+Later, he told me whenever he felt the urge...
 He just remembered his breakup days to remind himself and made an analogy - that if he lived that phase he can quit anything ! ..but unfortunately, after couple of months he started smoking cigar.

 Most of the time, We overcome one addiction just to start another.
 Is that really quitting?